Skip to main content

 Common Language Barriers

-Patients often have difficulty communicating needs or symptoms when their provider does not speak their language or when the healthcare organization has not supplied an interpreter.
+Patients may have difficulty communicating needs or symptoms when their providers do not speak their languages or their healthcare organizations do not supply interpreters.

-Healthcare organizations that don’t prioritize culturally competent care (including the use of interpreters to bridge communication gaps between patients and providers) fall short in delivering adequate support to their communities.
+Healthcare organizations that do not prioritize culturally competent care (including the use of interpreters to bridge communication gaps) fall short of delivering adequate support to their communities.

 Providers Stretched Too Thin

 Skillful communication enables healthcare providers to establish rapport with their patients, solicit crucial health information, and work effectively with all members of a care team and the public.
-However, a packed clinical workday often requires providers to rush from appointment to appointment — resulting in conditions in which communication can easily get lost in the shuffle.
+However, a packed clinical workday often requires providers to rush from appointment to appointment — resulting in conditions in which communication can easily suffer.

 Fortunately, evidence-based strategies for communication in health care can keep communication streamlined.
-Even a few extra minutes of communication can result in more efficient healthcare delivery for all.
+Even a few extra minutes spent communicating with a patient can result in more efficient healthcare delivery for all.

 Mismanaged Healthcare Files